ISCDtoolbox/Commons/README.md

 ## Detailed installation guide

 We try to provide here some details about how you can properly install the Commons library if the above procedure did not work.
-We refer to the next section if one wants to install the full ISCDtoolbox suite on his system.
+First, we describe what is needed before, distinguishing linux from mac os systems.
+Then, we detail the compilation part and we finally focus on the installation and linking paths.

 ### Prerequisites